juji-io/site/blog/case-study-product-insights-from-a-customer-service-chatbot.md

 ## Automate Customer Support

-Johnny automated frequently asked customer questions, such as the use of certain service features (e.g., how to share a game) and certain operations (e.g., login), 24x7.
+Johnny automated frequently asked customer questions (73% answering rate), such as the use of certain service features (e.g., how to share a game) and certain operations (e.g., login), 24x7.
 This relieves much human effort, which could be directed to more important tasks (e.g., content creation and feature improvements).
+In the meantime, this also improves user experience and satisfaction because they could get a direct answer they want anytime without waiting for a reply or searching for the website.

 ## Product Insights